WietseWind/rippled-ws-client/README.md

 > But ripple-lib comes with all the signing goodies.

 That's right.
-But you can build amazing things without signing anything.
-And if you still want to sign, just use a smaller lib.: [ripple-keypairs](https://github.com/ripple/ripple-keypairs).
-This lib. is (uncompressed) only ~75 KB :)
+But you can build amazing things without signing anything. **If you want to sign offline, or online and await the transaction state, check out the complementary sign repo: [rippled-ws-client-sign](https://www.npmjs.com/package/rippled-ws-client-sign)**.

-(More about this some other time)

 > But ripple-lib has helper methods